Senior Vice President, Programming & Acquisitions

-Ben-Hanan had been vice president, college sports programming since July 2015.
+Ben-Hanan previously held the position of vice president, college sports programming from July 2015 until early 2017.
 In this role, he managed the relationships and rights acquisition activities for the network’s entire college sports portfolio, comprised of the College Football Playoff and more than 30 bowl games, more than 20 NCAA Championships, and an industry-leading regular-season schedule of football, men’s and women’s basketball, and Olympic sports content.

 A three-time cancer survivor, Ben-Hanan has been instrumental in the creation and promotion of one of ESPN’s and The V Foundation for Cancer Research’s biggest fundraising events, Jimmy V Week, an event he conceptualized in 2007.
-Ben-Hanan was graduated from the University of Southern California, with a bachelor’s of arts a degree in broadcast journalism.
+Ben-Hanan graduated from the University of Southern California, with a bachelor’s of arts degree in broadcast journalism.
 He has appeared on the sports quiz shows Sports Geniuses and ESPN’s 2-Minute Drill.
-In 2017, he was named to Sports Business Journal’s annual list, “Forty Under 40.”
+In 2017, he was named to Sports Business Journal’s annual “Forty Under 40” list.